 Peter Adam is vicar emeritus at St. Jude's Carlton, formerly principal of Ridley College Melbourne, and vicar of St. Jude's.
 His publications include Speaking God's Words: A Practical Theology of Preaching, Hearing God's Words: Exploring Biblical Spirituality, Written for Us: Receiving God's Words in the Bible, The Message of Malachi, The Majestic Son: The Letter to the Hebrews, and Walking in God's Words: Ezra and Nehemiah.
 He speaks at training conferences for preachers.
 Peter Adam is a founding member of the Council and the Executive Committee of The Gospel Coalition Australia.

-Tim Adeney is married to Ally and they have four daughters aged between 9 and 16.
+Tim Adeney is married to Ally and they have four daughters aged between 10 and 18.
 They live in Sydney’s Inner West and belong to an Anglican Church there.
-Tim currently works as the founder of Resimap and a director of Gospel Groundwork.
-He also has a BA from UNSW and a BTh from Moore College.
+Tim currently works for Youthworks.
+He has a BA from UNSW and a BTh from Moore College.

 Mark Baddeley lectures Doctrine at Queensland Theological College in Brisbane.
 He is married to Jennie and they have two children.
 He also serves as an elder at Redlands Presbyterian church.
 Mark is undertaking doctoral work on Athanasius and his view of the atonement.
 His other research interests include: the doctrines of grace, the Trinity, patristics, and Calvin’s theology.
 In his spare time, Mark enjoys gardening, board games, reading, obscure TV shows and exploring the possibilities of his BBQ.